NclRSE-Training/hpc-intro-rocket/episodes/20-cluster.md

 ::: discussion
 ## Compare Your Computer, the login node and the compute node
-Compare your laptop's number of processors and memory with the numbers you see on the cluster head node and worker node.
+Compare your laptop's number of processors and memory with the numbers you see on the cluster login node and worker node.
 Discuss the differences with your neighbor.

 What implications do you think the differences might have on running your